The 9 Essential Amino Acids To Lower Blood Sugar, Build Muscle & Reduce Stress

 Others are considered conditionally essential amino acids, meaning that they're nonessential (i.e., your body produces them) except under specific circumstances, such as illness or stress.

-The nine essential amino acids, on the other hand, must always be obtained from food.
-Your body uses essential amino acids to produce nonessential and conditionally essential amino acids, which makes them of vital importance.
+The nine essential amino acids, on the other hand, cannot be created by the body and must always be obtained from food.

 The 9 essential amino acids: what they do & what foods to eat.

 Each of the nine essential amino acids—histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine—has unique properties.
 For example, while some essential amino acids are extra important for muscle development, others play a greater role in collagen production or regulating mood.
 This means it may be particularly beneficial for you to seek certain ones depending on your individual needs.
 For health conditions including metabolic syndrome and anxiety, doctors have had success treating patients with therapeutic doses of specific amino acids.

 Although animal proteins such as beef, eggs, fish, dairy, and poultry contain good amounts of all nine essential amino acids (making them "complete" proteins), you can also obtain essential amino acids from plant-based foods.
 While it's true that most plant foods don't contain all nine essential amino acids (or at least not in adequate proportions), vegetarians and vegans can ensure healthy intake by consuming a variety of plant protein sources over the course of a day.
 You can search for foods that contain specific amino acids by using the USDA Food Composition Database.

 Here is more on each of the nine essential amino acids, including the main roles each one plays in the body and where to find them in your favorite foods: